rhysd/unite-twitter.vim/README.md

 ## twitter source for unite.vim

 A Twitter timeline in unite.vim with an asynchronous update.
-This is a kind of testing.
-I may make pull-request to TweetVim if this'd make it.
+This is a temporary plugin until TweetVim can update asynchronously and automatically.
 If you want more features, try to use TweetVim made by @basyura.

 ## Requirements